Marcusenius macrolepidotus: Species description

-Until recently, fish such as M. altembesi in the Upper Zambezi River, M. pongolensis, and M. devosi were believed to be M. macrolepidotus, but have since been distinguished as distinct species due to more extensive DNA analysis and differentiation of physical attributes.
-Lower Zambezi bulldogs can be distinguished in comparison to M. altembesi by their number of scales on their caudal peduncle, with Lower Zambezi bulldogs having a median of 16 scales while M. altembesi have a median of 12 scales.
+Until recently, fish such as M. altisambesi in the Upper Zambezi River, M. pongolensis, and M. devosi were believed to be M. macrolepidotus, but have since been distinguished as distinct species due to more extensive DNA analysis and differentiation of physical attributes.
+Bulldogs can be distinguished in comparison to M. altisambesi by their number of scales on their caudal peduncle, with bulldogs having a median of 16 scales while M. altembesi have a median of 12 scales.
 Compared to M. devosi, they have a smaller number of scales in linear series along the lateral line row (SLS), with a median of 55.5 for M. macrolepidotus versus a median of 62.5 for M. devosi, and there is also a shorter caudal peduncle length (18.8% of standard body length vs. 20.2%).
 When compared to M. pongolensis, they have a smaller SLS (55.5 vs. 73), a smaller median of caudal peduncle scales (16 vs. 18.5), and a greater body depth (26.5% vs. 24.7% of standard body length).

-All species and forms of the Marcusenius macrolepidotus species complex, A, E, F, I and L show what is currently the Lower Zambezi bulldog.
+All species and forms of the Marcusenius macrolepidotus species complex, A, E, F, I and L show what is currently considered Marcusenius macrolepidotus.

 Most fish in the Mormyridae family have an electric organ located in the caudal peduncle.
 This electric organ is known to emit electric-organ discharges (EODs) in short bursts, usually around 1 ms. EOD waveforms are species-specific, which means that the waveforms essentially create a radio channel between individuals of the same species for the main purpose of communication.
 It is known that as the body size of male individuals increases, so does the duration of the EOD pulse.
 A signal of a just turned sexually mature male can reach up to 83 cm in distance despite being just recently sexually mature (standard body length of 12.6 cm).
 This signal also gets up to 150 cm in large males (standard body length of 27.5 cm).

 Systematics and taxonomy

-The scientific name for Lower Zambezi bulldogs is Marcusenius macrolepidotus.
+The scientific name for bulldogs is Marcusenius macrolepidotus.
 Marcusenius was coined after Latvian ichthyologist Dr Johann Andreas Marcusen.
 Macrolepidotus is a Latin-based name, meaning "large-scaled": Macro (long or large) and lepidotus (scaley).